 Do you want a behind-the-scenes look at the legislation updates we feature in our monthly state brief blog post?
 You’ll find that in today’s EdChoice Chat.
 In this episode, Michael Chartier talks with Jason Bedrick about the details of educational choice legislation in several states.
-Click to listen to the full episode, or read the full transcript below.

 Michael Chartier: Hello, I’m Michael Chartier, our senior director of state relations, and welcome to another EdChoice chat.
 On the phone with us is Jason Bedrick, who is our director of policy here at EdChoice, and we’re gonna be talking a little bit about what’s been going on in the states across the country.
 Specifically, it’s gonna be a look back what happened in January and a little bit of what we look forward to in February.